xconverge/ArduinoProject/README.md

 The following tools are required after page 20:

-Wire Strippers
-Solder
-Soldering Iron
+Wire Strippers, Solder, Soldering Iron

 The first 2 projects can be done without these tools.
 You will need to modify the purchase list accordingly, omitting the LCD, MicroSD shield, Potentiometer, and MicroSD Card.